eternale88/hangman-game/README.md

 # Hangman
 ## Synopsis

-A Hangman game I  built with HTML5, CSS3, and Vanilla JavaScript, and a version with a production build of Webpack with Babel
+A Hangman game I  built with HTML5, CSS3, and Vanilla object oriented JavaScript, and a version with a production build of Webpack with Babel

 ## Motivation